Elementary Education Major, Bachelor of Arts in Education (BAE)

 This major satisfies the endorsement for Kindergarten through grade 8.

-The Elementary Education major prepares students for certification as Elementary Education teachers in the state of Washington.
+The Elementary Education major prepares students for recommendation for certification as Elementary Education teachers in the State of Washington.

 |Elementary Education students must complete the required Elementary Education Core and the following courses.|